Duck as food

-In cooking and gastronomy, duck or duckling is the meat of several species of bird in the family Anatidae, found in both fresh and salt water.
-Duck is eaten in many cuisines around the world.
-It is a high-fat, high-protein meat rich in iron.
-Duckling nominally comes from a juvenile animal, but may be simply a menu name.
+In cooking and gastronomy, duck or duckling is the meat of any of several species of bird in the family Anatidae, found in both fresh and salt water.
+It is found in domestic and wild forms and is a very calorie dense food, containing high fat, protein, and iron.
+Duck has been hunted in the wild for thousands of years, and has been domesticated and bred for more than two thousand years, resulting in several breeds with varying characteristics.